 Liability Issues

-There is no question that airlines and commercial carriers can be held liable for the injuries, damages and losses caused to passengers.
+There is no question that airlines and commercial carriers can be held liable for the injuries, damages, and losses caused to passengers.
 This includes animal attacks on a flight.
-Airlines have a responsibility to ensure that service animals that are brought in flight don’t pose a hazard to other passengers.
+Airlines have a responsibility to ensure that service animals brought on a flight don’t pose a hazard to other passengers.

-If you have been injured by a service animal while traveling, you may be able to file a personal injury claim seeking compensation for damages including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
+Imagine that a service animal has hurt you while you were traveling.
+In that case, you may be able to file a personal injury claim seeking compensation for damages, including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering, and emotional distress.
 An experienced personal injury lawyer will be able to help victims seek and obtain maximum compensation for their losses in such cases.

 Source: https://www.latimes.com/travel/story/2019-09-25/delta-relaxes-rules-on-emotional-support-animals-on-long-flights